TopG85/ShutterSpace/README.md

 The photography community faces a significant challenge: **there is no dedicated rival to 500px**, and Instagram has strayed far from its original photography-focused roots.
 ShutterSpace addresses this market gap by providing photographers with a professional platform that prioritizes visual excellence and community engagement.

 ### The Problem

 - **Instagram's evolution**: Once a photographer's paradise, Instagram has become cluttered with commercial content, stories, reels, and algorithm-driven feeds that bury quality photography
 - **Limited alternatives**: 500px stands relatively alone in the professional photography space, with few meaningful competitors
 - **Fragmented solutions**: Photographers are forced to choose between social media platforms that don't serve their needs or expensive, complex portfolio builders

 ### The Solution: ShutterSpace

 A modern, clean photography portfolio platform that combines:

 - **Professional presentation**: Clean, sophisticated interface that puts photography first
 - **Community features**: Like and comment systems that foster genuine engagement around visual art
 - **Portfolio management**: Comprehensive tools for photographers to showcase their work professionally
 - **Responsive design**: Optimized experience across all devices, from desktop galleries to mobile browsing

 ### Target Audience

 - **Emerging photographers** seeking a professional platform to showcase their work
 - **Photography enthusiasts** looking for high-quality visual content and community
 - **Professional photographers** wanting an alternative to mainstream social media
 - **Visual artists** needing a clean, distraction-free portfolio solution
+- **Retouchers and photo editors** who want to showcase their editing and retouching work in a professional portfolio environment

 ### Vision

 To create a thriving photography community where visual excellence is celebrated, professional presentation is standard, and photographers can connect meaningfully around their shared passion for the craft.

 # Front-End Design